sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The Clopper-Pearson CIs are slightly wider than those obtained using the Wilson score.
 Using Clopper-Pearson would not have changed any of the results presented in this post.

-#### Two-sample binomial proportion test
+## Two-sample binomial proportion test
-Strictly speaking, pm,symb is not a fixed number but an estimate computed using another sample.
-Therefore truly correct test to perform here is a two-sample binomial proportion test:

 $$
 H_0: p_{m, 8k} - p_{m, symb} =0 \quad\quad\quad H_A: p_{m, 8k} - p_{m, symb} \neq 0
 $$